 Employers that sponsor group health plans should carefully review the changes that come with the end of the COVID-19 National Emergency and Public Health Emergency.
 The end of these COVID-19 emergency periods impacts key administrative aspects of group health plans, including applicable HIPAA special enrollment deadlines, COBRA deadlines, claim and appeal deadlines, and coverage requirements on COVID-19 testing and vaccinations.
-Employers should consider their current plan administration practices and coverage terms when reviewing these changes.
-Note that while the Emergency Declarations are currently slated to expire on May 11, 2023, that date is subject to change.
-Employers should remain flexible to accommodate any last-minute changes.
+Employers should consider their current plan administration practices and coverage terms when reviewing the changes associated with the end of the COVID-19 emergency declarations.
+Additionally, employers should work closely with their legal counsel, carriers, TPAs and COBRA vendors to ensure their plan procedures, documents and communications are updated to reflect these changes.
+Employers should routinely monitor for further updates and guidance and should remain flexible to accommodate any last-minute changes.